Proftoa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display all the lines in the fil
+Display all lines of the fil